These super-easy mini egg blondies are perfect treat to enjoy over Easter holidays and beyond!

 - White chocolate.

 - Mini eggs- I used Cadbury mini eggs, but feel free to use your favourite type of chocolate Easter egg or Easter candy.

 Here's the best part- you don't even need a mixer to make these!
 Just a couple of bowls and a whisk or a spoon, and you're good to go!

 Start with melting the butter and both sugars, until you have thick and glossy mixture.
 Allow it to cool just for a couple of minutes, before adding the eggs and vanilla.
 If you add your egg to this mixture while it's still hot, you may end up with scrambled egg, and nobody wants that!

-Because ovens differ in baking time and temperatures, I strongly recommend to keep an eye on your bake from the moment you add the chocolate eggs on top.
-They take only about 5 more minutes in my fan-assisted oven after that to be ready.
+Hint: Because ovens differ in baking time and temperatures, I strongly recommend to keep an eye on your bake from the moment you add the chocolate eggs on top.
+They take about 10-15 minutes in my fan-assisted oven after that to be ready.
 Remember, they should be a little bit under-baked, this is what gives them that chewy, gooey and soft texture.

 Blondies will also need time to cool down.
 As they cool, they will set and become more firm.
 If you try to slice them too soon, they will simply be too gooey and fall apart.

 If your blondies have cakey texture, they have been overbaked (they will still taste delicious).
 Next time, reduce the baking time.

 To pin this recipe and save it for later, use the button on the recipe card, or on any of the photos above.